kevinramage/mockDesigner/README.md

 This feature will come in future version

-### Monitor the request and response

-This feature will come in future version

 ## Use cases

 Some situations are complex to manage with classical mock system.